 The above information is confirmed by The Lullaby Trust, who mention the link between Sudden Infant Death Syndrome (SIDS) and accepting a second-hand mattress from outside the family home.

-For more information on sleeping your baby safely, please visit The Lullaby Trust - the UK’s number one charity working to help reduce incidents of SIDS and support families who are affected.
+For more information on sleeping your baby safely, please visit The Lullaby Trust.
+The Lullaby Trust is the UK’s number one charity working to help reduce incidents of SIDS and support families who are affected.

-We hope this post has given you a good starting point for your cot mattress shopping journey.
-We'd love to give your baby (and you) the best night's sleep possible!
+We hope this guide has given you a good starting point for your cot mattress shopping journey.

-For more information about purchasing your first cot bed mattress, as well as some of our best sellers, head over to our Advice hub!
+For more information about purchasing your first cot bed mattress, as well as some of our best sellers, head over to our baby mattress advice page.